sillsdev/ptx2pdf/python/readme.md

 - PyGObject.
 In particular GTK, Pango, GLib.
 - regex.
 This is a package beyond re
-- img2pdf
+- PIL
 - fonttools
 - cairo

-On Ubuntu (20.04 Focal Fossa) type the following to install the dependencies: sudo apt install python3-gi gobject-introspection gir1.2-gtk-3.0 libgtk-3-0 gir1.2-gtksource-3.0 python3-cairo python3-regex python3-img2pdf texlive-xetex fonts-sil-charis
+On Ubuntu (20.04 Focal Fossa) type the following to install the dependencies: sudo apt install python3-gi gobject-introspection gir1.2-gtk-3.0 libgtk-3-0 gir1.2-gtksource-3.0 python3-cairo python3-regex python3-pil texlive-xetex fonts-sil-charis

 To install the project in develop mode for Ubuntu 20.04 and python3.8: sudo python3 setup.py develop